 Timezones & Burnout

 A common question for these standups is: Wouldn't this be more productive in writing?
 Most senior engineers say yes, and feel like the roundabout update form is rather unproductive.
 Standups as first thing in the morning (or last thing, very late in the evening) also tend to come with a loss of focus.
-Furthermore, remote employees have the ability to drift off, look at something on another screen, while co-located employees can't.
+Furthermore, remote employees can drift off, look at something on another screen, while co-located employees can't.
 While face-to-face time is still achieved, it might not have the advantage you were hoping for.

-How to make them work
+How to make remote standups work out

 If you're not up for that at all, here are some quick tips on how to make standups work out better.